 HELPFUL HINTS FOR WRITING YOUR ESSAY

 Give your essay direction with a theme or thesis.
 Demonstrate you have a definite sense of what you want to do and your enthusiasm for it.
-See TIP Sheet for gradaute school planning.
+See TIP Sheet for graduate school planning.

 Choose what you want to discuss and in what order.
 Some aspects you may wish to include are: reasons for deciding on a particular field and/or school; motivation and commitment for study; expectations for the program; educational background; research and/or work experience; immediate and long-range goals; major area of interest; personal uniqueness.